awsdocs/amazon-vpc-user-guide/doc_source/vpc-endpoints.md

 There are two types of VPC endpoints: *interface endpoints* and *gateway endpoints*\.
 Create the type of VPC endpoint required by the supported service\.

-**Interface Endpoints \(Powered by AWS PrivateLink\)**
+**Interface Endpoints \(Powered by [AWS PrivateLink\)](https://aws.amazon.com/privatelink/)**

-An [interface endpoint](vpce-interface.md) is an elastic network interface with a private IP address that serves as an entry point for traffic destined to a supported service\.
+An [interface endpoint](vpce-interface.md) is an elastic network interface with a private IP address from the IP address range of your subnet that serves as an entry point for traffic destined to a supported service\.
 The following services are supported:
 + [Amazon API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-private-apis.html)
 + [App Mesh](https://docs.aws.amazon.com//app-mesh/latest/userguide/vpc-endpoints.html)
 + [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-vpce-bucketnames.html)